 It’s better to softly hold your kid’s hand in yours and approach the dog from one side for the first time.
 Ensure that your child isn’t screaming or seems too scared, as that may scare the dog in turn.

 Before touching the dog, let your kids hang out from a distance where they feel safe.
-It will give the dog the time to acclimatize normal before a new tiny human hand is on top of its head.
+It will give the dog the time to acclimatize normally before a new tiny human hand is on top of its head.
 If the dog remains calm, encourage your child to pat the dog gently on the hand.

 Make sure you remain vigilant and intervene in case the child gets too excited and scares the dog.